CBSR-Biobank/biobankv4design/Notes.md

 ## PDF

-Use the following command to generate the PDF document:
+Use the following commands to generate the PDF document:

 ```shell
 /usr/bin/biber main
 /usr/bin/rubber --pdf main
 ```

-Requires the `rubber` package which is an automated system for building LaTeX documents.
+Requires the `biber` and `rubber` Ubuntu packages.
+[Biber](http://biblatex-biber.sourceforge.net/) is a BibTeX replacement for users of BibLaTeX [Rubber](http://manpages.ubuntu.com/manpages/hardy/man1/rubber.1.html) is an automated system for building LaTeX documents.

 ## Figures